ThatOneCalculator/NerdFetch/README.md

 Know issue(s):

 - In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
 To fix this, simply change the default font to a NerdFont you installed.
+- No support for macOS/BSD package managers/uptime calculations.